probe-lab/network-measurements/results/rfm19-dht-routing-table-health.md

 A _missing_ peer is defined as a peer ID that would fit a non-full k-bucket, but is not included.
 We define the maximum number of missing peers per k-buckets to be $m=20-\#peers$.
 The plot shows the average number of missing peers per bucket, compared with the average number of missing peers per non-full k-bucket and with the average total number of peers per bucket.

 The buckets that are almost always full (19.88 peers on average), IDs `0` to `8` have a very low number of missing peers, 0.12 on average.
 However, the same buckets have a quite high number of missing peers per non-full bucket, 6.82 on average.
 This implies that most of these buckets, 98.06% of them are full, but the non-full buckets are missing multiple peers on average.
-One possible explanation is that the peers recently joined the network, and their routing table isn't fully populated yet. **[TODO: CHECK distribution for the different buckets are not full]**
+One possible explanation is that the peers recently joined the network, and their routing table isn't fully populated yet.

 Concerning buckets with ID `9` and above, the number of missing peers per bucket almost always matches the number of missing peers per non-full bucket, for the buckets are rarely full.
 On average on buckets 9 to 14, 0.53 peers are missing for each bucket, which corresponds to 19.76%.